kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Dynamic Runtime Extensibility Is the Counter-Trade
+## Dynamic Runtime Extensibility Is the Counter-Trade { #dynamic-runtime-extensibility }

 There are situations where moving work left is less attractive.